kevinvhengst/fbalbum/README.md

 =======
 Facebook Album plugin written in javascript.

-The plugin shows photos on the album on a facebook page..
+The plugin shows photos on the album on a facebook page.

 This is an clone of the Django-CMS plugin for facebook albums of Vinitcool76, to work outside django-cms as well.<br/>